-- 2.1 A white metal blast cleaned surface, when viewed without magnification, shall be free of all visible oil, grease, dust, dirt, mill scale, rust, coating, oxides, corrosion products, and other foreign matter. - 2.2 Acceptable variations in appearance that do not affect surface cleanliness as defined in Section 2.1 include variations caused by type of steel, original surface condition, thickness of the steel, weld metal, mill or fabrication marks, heat treating, heat affected zones, blasting abrasives, and differences due to blasting technique. - 2.3 When a coating is specified, the surface shall be roughened to a degree suitable for the specified coating system. - 2.4 Immediately prior to coating application, the entire surface shall comply with the degree of cleaning specified herein. - 2.5 SSPC-VIS 1 may be specified to supplement the written definition.
+- 2.1 Abrush-off blast cleaned surface, when viewed without magnification, shall be free of all visible oil, grease, dirt, dust, loose mill scale, loose rust, and loose coating.
+Tightly adherent mill scale, rust, and coating may remain on the surface.
+Mill scale, rust, and coating are considered tightly adherent if they cannot be removed by lifting with a dull putty knife after abrasive blast cleaning has been performed. - 2.2 The entire surface shall be subjected to the abrasive blast.
+The remaining mill scale, rust, or coating shall be tight.
+Flecks of the underlying steel need not be exposed whenever the original substrate consists of intact coating. - 2.3 When a coating is specified, the surface shall be roughened to a degree suitable for the specified coating system. - 2.4 Immediately prior to coating application, the entire surface shall comply with the degree of cleaning as specified herein. - 2.5 SSPC VIS 1 may be specified to supplement the written definition.
 In any dispute, the written standards shall take precedence over visual standards and comparators.
-Additional information on visual standards and comparators is available in Section A.4 of Appendix A.
+Additional information on visual standards is available in Section A.4 of Appendix A.